Generic Name: tofacitinib (TOE fa SYE ti nib)

 What should I avoid while taking Xeljanz?

-Do not receive a "live" vaccine while using Xeljanz, and avoid coming into contact with anyone who has recently received a live vaccine.
-There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Do not receive a "live" vaccine while using Xeljanz, or you could develop a serious infection.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Xeljanz side effects

 Get emergency medical help if you have signs of an allergic reaction to Xeljanz: hives; difficult breathing; swelling of your face, lips, tongue, or throat.